Gary Glitter - Rock 'N' Roll Par

 1990 was a particularly good year from what I can remember.
 I started off working as DJ at Rubber Soul and Beehive but by the end of the year I had my own two nights with Friday at Revolver (the name chosen because it was the next step up from Rubber Soul..later that club down Chapel Street would pinch the name off us!) and Lizard Lounge on Saturdays.
 Gradually we ditched Revolver and just became Lizard Lounge every night.

-And after a particularly miserable time for music in the mid 80s (except for The Smiths and New order..actually I lie...it just seemed there was nothing about) music was getting better.
+And after a particularly miserable time for music in the mid-80s (except for The Smiths and New Order..actually I lie...it just seemed there was nothing about) music was getting better.
 It was all getting exciting.
 I was even pleased to see this song get to number 2 in the USA.
 Bands were mixing dance and rock together and it all seemed so new.

 I went to Jesus Jones at the Greek Theatre in Richmond.
-The rave culture was starting to find it's feet and there were day glo sticks and bright happy t-shirts and bright happy people.
+The rave culture was starting to find its feet and there were day glo sticks and bright happy t-shirts and bright happy people.
 The sound of Jesus Jones was loud and funky but with a rock edge.
-They really attacked the songs .
+They really attacked the songs.
 Overflowing with energy. great night.

-After a while their sound was a bit overbearing.
-Couldn't get through the whole album any more.
+After a while, their sound was a bit overbearing.
+Couldn't get through the whole album anymore.
 Too much going on But this song still works.
-A more laid back sound for them I guess.
+A more laid-back sound for them I guess.
 More restrained.
 Cool.

 Friday, June 10, 2011